 - Collins, Melissa (in progress).
 Biological olfactory repellents and their potential use to repel dogs (Canis familiaris) from anticoagulant poison.

-- Davy, Mike (in progress).
+- Davy, Michael (in progress).
 Foraging on café sugar-packets by the house sparrow (Passer domesticus): Learning mechanisms, distribution and public perception.

 - Babington, Ocean (in progress).
 Addressing canine separation anxiety using systematic desensitization and counter-conditioning.

 - Vallyon, Lolita (in progress).
 Toheroa vs. South Island Pied Oystercatcher: Demystifying the relationship.